raahimfareed/pine/README.md

 ## Important
 This is just a hobby project and is not complete in any way.

 If you are looking for a framework that is production compatible, check out [Laravel](https://github.com/laravel/laravel/)

+This is not meant to be used in a production environment.

+On the other hand, if you stumble upon any issues (which I assume are plenty), please open an issue on github so I can take a look at it.

 ## Prerequisites
 - PHP 8.2.10